asl-epfl/social_learning_under_inferential_attacks_ICASSP2021/README.md

 # social_learning_under_inferential_attacks_ICASSP2021

-This is the code that corresponds to the simulations performed for the paper:
+This is the code that corresponds to the simulations performed in the paper:

 K. Ntemos, V. Bordignon, S. Vlaski and A. H. Sayed, “Social Learning Under Inferential Attacks,” in Proc.
 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2021, pp. 5479-5483, doi: 10.1109/ICASSP39728.2021.9413642.